gaphor/gaphor/win-installer/README.md

 - To run Gaphor execute `python3 setup.py run`

 ## Creating an Installer
-Simply run `./build.sh [git-tag]` and both the installer and the portable installer should appear in this directory.
+Simply run `./build.sh` and both the installer and the portable installer should appear in this directory.

+You can also run the build using a specific git version:
+1. Pass a git tag with: `./build.sh release-1.0.0`
+1. Pass a git commit hash with: `./build.sh a5d3e53406fadd1fe089aa995b650949256d4981`
-You can pass a git tag ./build.sh release-1.0.0 to build a specific tag or pass nothing to build master.
-Note that it will clone from this repository and not from github so any commits present locally will be cloned as well.
+1. Pass nothing to build master

+Note: `build.sh` clones from the local repository and not from GitHub so any commits present locally will be cloned as well.

 ## Updating an Existing Installer
 We directly follow msys2 upstream so building the installer two weeks later